Waimea Canyon Exploration And HikeExplore > United States > Kauai > Waimea Canyon Exploration And Hike

 - Please wear comfortable clothes, tennis shoes or hiking boots, a hat for protection, and sunscreen.

-- Your guide will provide day packs, snacks, and lunch.
+- Your guide will provide day packs, snacks, and a healthy lunch.

 - The minimum age to participate is 7 years old.
 All hikers must be able to hike on their own.